 Owning Your Stereotype

 As a trainer you will be stereotyped by others based on your sex, physique, grooming, style, and so on.
-Unfortunately, humans are judgmental and make lazy assumptions based on appearances.
+Unfortunately, humans are judgmental sons-of-bitches and make lazy assumptions based on our appearances.

 In general, we can distill “trainer stereotypes” into a few categories.

-• The entertainer, or “enter-trainer” – You’ve seen these trainers yelling at the front of a spin class pumping up the room with energy or displaying their gift of the gab during sessions.
+- The entertainer, or “enter-trainer” – Maybe you’ve seen these trainers always pumping the energy of a class or keeping clients laughing and captivated with their gift of the gab during sessions.
 They use spectacle to their advantage and command the attention of those around them.
-This trainer will keep you “inspired” and coming back every week.
+This trainer will keep you “inspired and entertained” and coming back every week.

 In the end, it’s best to have a style that works for you and is easy for your clients to understand.
 If you can’t be easily categorized, potential clients will have difficulty understanding how you fit into their lives.